How can one recover data from a USB flash drive?

 Along with much higher privacy, security and availability than any cloud service could ever offer, this type of digital media is considered fairly durable.
 However, the valuable information it is trusted with may be still put at risk.
 Improper operations or other issues with the drive may make it corrupt.
 Besides, the files deleted from it are immediately removed and cannot be found in the Recycle Bin/Trash.
 Fortunately, when there has been no physical damage to the device, one can restore the lost data with a high probability.

-There are several other situations when the chances for successful data recovery are very slim:
+There are also a couple of more situations when the chances of successful data recovery are very low:

 Note: Before making attempts to recover data, try inserting your pen drive into another PC to ensure that the problem was not caused by incompatibility or a defective port.